 Useful TransJakarta Routes for Tourists

-Corridor 1 (Blok M – Kota) — The original and most useful route for visitors, running along Jakarta’s main north-south axis through Sudirman, Thamrin, and on to Kota Tua (Old Town).
-This single route connects many of Jakarta’s top tourist attractions.
+Corridor 1 (Blok M – Kota) — The original line and still the most useful for visitors, running the main north-south axis through Sudirman and Thamrin all the way to Kota Tua.
+This one route strings together a remarkable share of the city’s top attractions, which is why it is the corridor I point newcomers to first.

-Corridor 5 (Ancol – Kampung Melayu) — Useful for reaching Ancol Dreamland and the Thousand Islands ferry terminal from eastern Jakarta.
+Corridor 5 (Ancol – Kampung Melayu) — Handy for reaching Ancol Dreamland and the Thousand Islands ferry terminal from the eastern side of the city.

-Corridor 9 (Pinang Ranti – Pluit) — Connects East Jakarta with the northern coast, passing through several useful stops for tourists getting around Jakarta’s eastern neighborhoods.
+Corridor 9 (Pinang Ranti – Pluit) — Links East Jakarta with the northern coast and passes several stops useful for getting around the city’s eastern neighborhoods.

 KRL Commuter Line (Commuterline Jabodetabek)